 The precise location is unknown; however, some scholars believe Migdal Eder was a short distance from the main road linking Jerusalem to Bethlehem.
 Today, it is called the “Old Hebron Road” entering Bethlehem from the northeast.

-On the night of the Nativity, the sky burst into blinding light on the fields near Bethlehem and the angel announced to the shepherds:
+On the night of the Nativity, the sky burst into blinding light on the fields near Bethlehem.
+An angel spoke to the shepherds,

 “Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.
 For there is born to you this day in the city of David a Savior, who is Christ the Lord.
 And this will be the sign to you: You will find a Babe wrapped in swaddling cloths, lying in a manger.”
 (Lk.
 2:10-12).